Saturday, February 7, 2026

 Fear is a great motivator.
 Currently there is enough fear in the world to threaten its existence.
 This is not hyperbole.
 As our allies are giving up on us and seeking ways to forge alliances that exclude us, we are facing domestic terror the likes we have not experienced since the Civil War.

 At Davos, Trump had a woke moment.
 Once he became aware of the opposition he was facing from our NATO allies, he quickly changed his rhetoric and said he would not use force to annex Greenland nor would he impose tariffs.
 Instead, he claimed there was a deal be had sometime in the "infinite" future.
 While President Trump's political supporters were glad to hear it, the rest of the world knows that such rhetoric is a face saving ploy.
-For the moment Europe can take a breath, but we here in the United States cannot as ICE agents are acting like Trump and Noem's Gestapo, going door to door in Minneapolis asking people to point out their immigrant neighbors and arresting protesters or spraying them with pepper spray while protecting their neighbors.
+For the moment, Europe can take a breath, but we here in the United States cannot as ICE agents are acting like Trump and Noem's Gestapo; going door to door in Minneapolis asking people to point out their immigrant neighbors and arresting protesters or spraying them with pepper spray while protecting their neighbors.

 Americans have a lot to fear right now.
 The Constitution is being ignored.
-President's Trumps threatens to enact the Insurrection Act of 1807 to quell peaceful protests against ICE in Minnesota by employing the U.S. Military to do so, which prompted Senator Mark Kelly and others senators who served in the military to make statements with regard to the fact that members of the military owe their loyalty to the U.S. Constitution and not to the President.
+President's Trumps threatens to enact the Insurrection Act of 1807 to quell peaceful protests against ICE in Minnesota by employing the U.S. Military to do so.
+This prompted Senator Mark Kelly and others senators who served in the military to make statements with regard to the fact that members of the military owe their loyalty to the U.S. Constitution and not to the President.
 As a nation we need to understand what made them speak up.

 * * *